Join for Free

 What About Mixed Dishes?

-It’s easy to figure out what goes in the 75% part of the plate when you have simple sides of steamed broccoli, brown rice, beans and chicken.
-The steamed broccoli, brown rice and beans would be your 75% part of the plate and the chicken your 25% part of the plate.
+It’s easy to figure out what goes on the 75% zone of the plate when you have simple sides of steamed broccoli, brown rice, beans, and chicken.
+The steamed broccoli, brown rice, and beans would be the 75% of the plate, and the chicken would be the 25% of the plate.

-The rule of thumb is to eyeball how much of the dish actually contains natural fiber foods – those 75% plate foods.
-Besides casseroles, apply this rule of thumb to soups, stews, salads and one-pot meals.
+The rule of thumb is to eyeball how much of the dish actually contains natural fiber foods—those 75% plate foods.
+In addition to casseroles, apply this rule of thumb to soups, stews, salads, and one-pot meals.

-• If the dish is mostly 75% plate ingredients – vegetables, fruits, cooked whole grains or beans – treat it as a 75% plate food.
+• If the dish consists mostly of 75% plate ingredients—vegetables, fruits, cooked whole grains, or beans—treat it as a 75% plate food.

-• If the dish has just a few veggies, a bit of brown rice or beans but is mostly chicken and cream sauce, treat it as a 25% plate food.
+• If the dish has just a few veggies and a bit of brown rice or beans but is mostly chicken and cream sauce, treat it as a 25% plate food.

 Again, give it your best try to keep the 25% plate foods as just 25% of your plate and pile on the 75% ingredients – that’s typically the more challenging part to fill up.